Parameter-Efficient Domain Adaptation of Physics-Informed Self-Attention based GNNs for AC Power Flow Prediction: Introduction

 From a deployment perspective, inference latency, memory footprint, and retraining cost are first-order constraints.
 Although quantization can reduce arithmetic cost and memory bandwidth \cite{banner2018scalable}, it is difficult to apply reliably to \ac{GNN} due to degree-dependent aggregation and irregular dataflow \cite{tailor2020degree}.
 We therefore focus on parameter-efficient fine-tuning as a practical means to reduce adaptation cost at deployment.
 At the same time, domain shift across grid regimes poses a central challenge: despite the topology-aware inductive bias of \ac{GNN}, models trained on medium-voltage (MV) networks degrade when transferred to high-voltage (HV) systems due to changes in topology and operating statistics \cite{ringsquandl2021deep, hamann2024foundation}.
 Existing domain adaptation strategies typically rely on full fine-tuning, which is computationally expensive and induces substantial source-domain forgetting \cite{wu2020domain, sun2016deep}, motivating approaches that explicitly control the stability--plasticity trade-off.
-Domain shift, physics-based regularization, and constrained adaptation capacity interact non-trivially, jointly shaping this stability--plasticity trade-off.
-Notably, explicitly augmenting edge features with detailed line parameters (e.g., $R/X$) to better capture cross-regime shifts would further increase feature dimensionality and model size, strengthening the case for parameter-efficient adaptation at deployment.
+Augmenting edge features with detailed line parameters (e.g., $R/X$) to better capture cross-regime shifts would further increase model size, strengthening the case for parameter-efficient adaptation.

 \textbf{Relation to Prior \ac{GNN}-Based Power-Flow Solvers.} Prior work establishes \ac{GNN} as effective AC-PF surrogates \cite{donon2020neural, ringsquandl2021deep} and shows that physics-informed training improves physical consistency \cite{hu2021physics, dejongh2022physics, jeddi2021physics, kim2025physics}.
 However, cross-regime adaptation from MV to HV remains underexplored.
 This shift entails changes in voltage levels (partially normalized in p.u.), larger and different topologies, modified admittance matrices $\mathbf{Y}_{\text{bus}}$, and different line $R/X$ ratios, which alter power-flow characteristics and reactive power demands.
 While \ac{GNN}s encode connectivity, they do not inherently account for such parameter shifts.
 We study parameter-efficient adaptation of physics-informed \acp{GNN} for AC power flow under MV$\to$HV regime shift.
 To the best of our knowledge, this is the first \emph{systematic} analysis of low-rank adaptation in this setting, evaluating accuracy, physics-residual feasibility, optimization stability, and source-domain retention beyond the full fine-tuning baseline.